Can a Felon Get a Passport - Felony Travel Restriction 2023

 So, can a felon get a passport?

-So, it is still viable to be eligible for the visa and passport if you have covered sentencing or other penalties.
+So, eligibility for the visa and passport is still viable if you have covered sentencing or other penalties.
 No outstanding charges or warrants are liable to you, and your misdemeanors must be as per the acceptance level of the country's regulations since most convicted felons can get a passport legally without any trouble if they have met the above-discussed criteria.

 So, as a suggestion and conclusion, we will say that if you undergo a felony conviction and yearn to travel to a foreign country, a legal advisor or attorney could help you pave your way out of your homeland.